 This course is based upon the National Standard for Licensing Persons Performing High Risk Work.

-Understanding of the hierarchy of hazard identification and control
+Understanding of the hierarchy of control

 Select and inspect equipment